ArchipelagoMW/Archipelago/worlds/wargroove/docs/wargroove_en.md

 6. In the edit menu, hit `ESC` and click `Delete Progress`.
 7. If the above steps do not allow you to start the campaign from `Story->Campaign->Custom->Archipelago` replace `playerProgress` and `playerProgress.bak` with your previously backed up files.

+### Mod is out of date when trying to run the Archipelago campaign
+This happens when mod is updated to a new version.
+To fix this go to `Custom Content->Create->Campaign->Archipelago->Edit` and click the `Update` button